eddycharly/terraform-provider-kops/docs/resources/cluster_updater.md

 The following arguments are supported:

-- `skip` - (Optional) - Bool - Skip allows skipping rolling update entirely.
+- `skip` - (Optional) - Bool - Skip allows skipping cluster rolling update.
 - `master_interval` - (Optional) - Duration - MasterInterval is the amount of time to wait after stopping a master instance.
 - `node_interval` - (Optional) - Duration - NodeInterval is the amount of time to wait after stopping a non-master instance.
 - `bastion_interval` - (Optional) - Duration - BastionInterval is the amount of time to wait after stopping a bastion instance.